appium/appium/docs/en/appium-setup/troubleshooting.md

 * If you see `iOS Simulator failed to install the application.` and the paths are correct, try restarting the computer.
 * Tests on iOS may exhibit symptoms similar to a memory leak including sluggish performance or hangs.
-If you experience this proplem, it's likely due to a known issue with NSLog.
-One option is to remove all references to NSLog in your code.
-However, there are several more nuanced approaches that may also help without refactoring.
+If you experience this problem, it's likely due to a known issue with NSLog.
+One option is to remove NSLog from your code.
+  However, there are several more nuanced approaches that may also help without requiring that you refactor.

   ### Workaround 1
   NSLog is a macro and can be redefined.
 E.g.,